 For RVM, you can select a certain gemset and install project gems to this gemset.
 On the other hand, the rbenv version manager provides the ability to select several gemsets for a project:

 In this case, gems will be installed to the first enabled gemset.
-See Install Gems to Local Interpreter for instructions on how to install gems.
+See Install gems for instructions on how to install gems.

 You can create an RVM gemset on project creation.
 To do this, perform the following steps:

-Start creating a new project as described in Creating and running your first Ruby project.
+Start creating a new project as described in Create and run your first Ruby project.